 22 members of our department were named in the inaugural class of American Mathematical Society Fellows.

-- Sergei Kiselev has been awarded a 2012 Guggenheim Fellowship for his research into fluid dynamics. http://tinyurl.com/bbd94wr
+- Alexander Kiselev has been awarded a 2012 Guggenheim Fellowship in Applied Mathematics.http://tinyurl.com/bbd94wr

 - Gloria Mari-Beffa is on a sabbatical this year due to a Simons fellowship from the Simons foundation.
 Gloria is working on discrete moving frames and applications.

 - With support from the Simons Foundation, Professor Jeff Viaclovsky spent Fall of 2012 in Paris at Institut Henri Poincaré, where he organized the program "Trimester in conformal and Kähler geometry", and did research on critical metrics on connected sums of Einstein manifolds.
 In Spring of 2013, he was a visiting professor at Rice University and Osaka University.

 - Jean-Luc Thiffeault won the Outstanding Paper prize from the Society of Industrial and Applied Mathematics (SIAM) for his paper with Matthew Finn for Topological Optimization of Rod-Stirring Devices, SIAM Review, Vol. 53, Issue 4 (2011), Expository Research Papers section, pp. 723-743